ctucker/angular-snc-training/readme.md

 	$ git clone http://github.com/ctucker/angular-snc-training

+If you're using Eclipse you can import the project from the `.project` file.
+If you're using IntelliJ, import the `angular-training-2014.iml` file.
+For Sublime or other text editors, open up the source tree as you normally would.

 At this point you should have everything you need to develop an angular app and run tests against it.
 To verify, go into the `angular-snc-training` directory and run: